 What is serotonin syndrome?

-Doctors first recognized serotonin syndrome in the 1960s, after the introduction of the first antidepressant medications.
-Today, more serotonin-affecting (serotonergic) medications are becoming available.
-At the same time, the incidence of serotonin syndrome appears to be increasing.
+Healthcare providers first recognized serotonin syndrome in the 1960s, after the approval of the first antidepressant medications.
+Today, more serotonin-affecting medications are available.
+This has led to a growing number of cases of serotonin syndrome.

 Symptoms and Causes

 What are the most common serotonin syndrome symptoms?

 Symptoms of serotonin syndrome and their severity vary from person to person.
 They can be mild to severe to even fatal.

 If you’re taking a medication that affects serotonin and experience any of the following symptoms, call your healthcare provider or visit an urgent or emergency care facility right away.

 - Muscle twitching, involuntary muscle contractions, muscle spasms, muscle rigidity.

 - High body temperature (greater than 101.3 Fahrenheit [38.5 Celsius]).